Connect with us

 The new bags with purple, green and red colours have already hit the market, with packaging that helps users to match a specific brand with their application.

-“The cement you love has a fresh new look…Same premium quality in each and every bag with packaging that lends to the application of each brand,” Bamburi said in a statement.
+“The cement you love has a fresh new look…Same premium quality in every bag with packaging that lends to the application of each brand,” Bamburi said in a statement.

-Tembo is marketed as general purpose cement; Nguvu as ideal for structural applications and precast concrete, while Powermax promises superior strength for construction.
+Tembo is marketed as general-purpose cement; Nguvu is ideal for structural applications and precast concrete, while Powermax promises superior strength for construction.

 Bamburi, which is controlled by Lafarge Holcim, has in recent years ceded market share to privately-owned National Cement and Savannah Cement, following hard-hitting price battles that have seen prices of the commodity dropping to record lows.

-To counter the rivalry, Bamburi has now unveiled a new low-cost cement brand targeting builders of single storey structures.
-Dubbed Fundi, the new product – idea for masonry and plaster work – is retailing for Sh540 per 50kg bag in Nairobi, and Sh600 in Mombasa, in what appears set to spark a new round of price battle.
+To counter the rivalry, Bamburi has now unveiled a new low-cost cement brand targeting builders of single-storey structures.
+Dubbed Fundi, the new product – an idea for masonry and plaster work – is retailing for Sh540 per 50kg bag in Nairobi, and Sh600 in Mombasa, in what appears set to spark a new round of price battle.

 “The newest product will meet the emerging needs of customers in having affordable cement in construction.
 The launch is driven by clear demand for masonry-only cement,” Bamburi managing director Saddiq Hassani said during the launch of Fundi on Wednesday.